 Fellows are supervised by the stroke faculty at all times, during clinics and Code Stroke emergencies.
 Over time, the fellows assume increasing independence in decision making, but are never unsupervised.

-In addition to daily supervision, the Fellows report weekly to the Clinical Treatment Team meeting, Thursdays at noon in the UCSD Stroke Center Conference room.
+Fellows report weekly to the Clinical Treatment Team meeting, Thursdays at noon in the UCSD Stroke Center Conference room.
 Each Code Stroke from the previous week is presented by the fellows and all aspects of the case are discussed, including data acquisition, diagnostic assessment, decision-making, and outcomes.

 The fellows attend VA Stroke clinic weekly; Stroke Clinic at the San Diego VAMC is a referral clinic serving approximately 800 currently enrolled veterans who are either at risk for or recovering from stroke.
 Five to 8 new patients are seen each week and the range of disorders seen spans the gamut from routine stroke prevention to exotic causes of stroke in young patients.